cjfshaw/JungleSim/README.md

 16.)
 Add red buff.
 May require that attack functionality is moved out of main.cpp to more easily account for both damage-over-time and different damage types (physical, magical, true).

-17.)
-Add popular/standard runes.

-18.)
-Add popular/standard items.

-19.)
-Add popular/standard masteries.

-20.)
-Add learned abilities.
-May need to do this in tandem with innate abilities and first real champion.

-21.)
-Add innate abilities.
-May need to do this in tandem with learned abilities and first real champion.

-22.)
-Add first real champion.

-This should be a champion who is relatively easy to code and exposes the code to very few additional paths in order to get a working prototype out faster.
-Currently considering Fiora.

 23.)
 Add a script that runs multiple scenarios.